riot-appstore/PHiLIP/README.md

 This is intended to provide tools for embedded testing.

-# Setting up the BPT (bluepill tester)
+# Setting up the PHiLIP (Primitive Hardware In the Loop Integration Product)

 ## Tools
-- SWD or JTAG flasher
+- SWD flasher
 - Soldering iron and solder

 ## Materials